-If you found yourself in a weird 2020/holiday limbo this year (as I did), skipping right over the usual New Years’ ‘resolutions,’ consider this your invitation to a sacred pause.
+If you found yourself in a weird time-stopping limbo this year (as I did), skipping right over the usual New Years’ ‘resolutions,’ consider this your invitation to a sacred pause.

 What gifts might the reborn Christ have in store for you this year?

 When I’m faced with a year of continued climate crisis, an ongoing pandemic that claimed my own mother’s life, and the stresses of attempting to parent, work, and live into apocalyptic times as though ‘everything’s fine,’ I’m tempted to crawl under a rock and be a ‘no’ to what’s going on.
 But what if, as my friend Tara Bruce likes to ask, things aren’t happening to me but for me?

 When Christ — disguised as my life — gifts me with something that at first blush I don’t welcome, it can be so counter-instinctual to dive into what I haven’t chosen.